-Analysis | The 2022 men’s NCAA tournament’s biggest snubs and surprises
+Analysis | The 2022 NCAA men’s tournament’s biggest snubs and surprises

 SNUB: SEC tournament champ Tennessee on the No. 3 line

-Tie in Duke’s loss in the ACC final, and it seems like Tennessee probably should have been on the No. 2 line.
-There’s an argument for both the Volunteers and Blue Devils ahead of Villanova, the Big East champion and a No. 2 seed itself.
+Tie in Duke’s loss in the ACC final, and it seems Tennessee probably should have been on the No. 2 line.
+There’s an argument for the Volunteers and Blue Devils ahead of Villanova, the Big East champion and a No. 2 seed itself.

 Tennessee finished with 11 Quadrant 1 victories, more than anyone other than Baylor and nearly twice as many as Duke’s six.
 Of course, that’s not as impressive if two of the Volunteers’ most valuable triumphs — those during the SEC tournament — weren’t seriously factored into the evaluation.